status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/protocol-interop-testing.md

-# Testing Client Protocol Interoperability
+# Protocol Interoperability Testing
-This document shows some commands that can be used to test the individual protocol messages per network (Discovery v5 and Portal networks).
+This document shows a set of commands that can be used to test the individual protocol messages per network (Discovery v5 and Portal networks), e.g. to test client protocol interoperability.

-Two ways are explained, the first by keeping a node running and interacting with it through the JSON-RPC service.
-The second by running cli applications that attempt to send 1 specific message and then shutdown.
+Two ways are explained, the first, by keeping a node running and interacting with it through the JSON-RPC service.
+The second, by running cli applications that attempt to send 1 specific message and then shutdown.

-The first is more powerful and complete, the second might be easier to do some quick testing.
+The first is more powerful and complete, the second one might be easier to do some quick testing.

-## Run Fluffy and test protocol messages launched via JSON-RPC API
+## Run Fluffy and test protocol messages via JSON-RPC API

-First build Fluffy as explained [here](../README.md#build-fluffy-client).
+First build Fluffy as explained [here](./quick-start.md#build-the-fluffy-client).

 Next run it with the JSON-RPC server enabled:
 ```bash